austin006/austin006.github.io/docs/index.md

   <img src="/Images/profile.jpg" alt="Profile Picture" width="300" height="300">
 </div>

 My name is Austin.
 I love to learn and am constantly trying out new things.
-My motivation to obtain new knowledge, and perseverance to seek it out, has cultivated my passion for self-advacement in all aspects of my life.
+My motivation to obtain new knowledge and my perseverance to seek it out have cultivated my passion for self-advacement in all aspects of my life.
 Whether it is studying for a difficult class, learning to juggle on a unicycle, doing a backflip, or anything else, I am driven to learn.

 In fact, that's pretty much the motivation behind creating this website, I thought it would be cool to build my own website and so I decided to learn how.

-## ENGINEERING RELATED EXPERIENCE
+## ENGINEERING EXPERIENCE

 See my [project portfolio](./project-portfolio-home.html)